The 0-concordance monoid admits an infinite linearly independent set: Introduction

 where on the left, $\mathcal{B}$ is the subgroup of the classical knot concordance group generated by 2-bridge knots, and on the right we have the subgroup of the rational homology cobordism group $\Theta_{\Q}$ generated by lens spaces $L(r, s)$ for $r$ odd.
 The map $\beta_2$ is given by taking double branched covers.
 In particular, taking the double branched covers of any linearly independent family $\mathcal{T} \subseteq \mathcal{B}$ yields a linearly independent family of lens spaces in $\Theta_{\Q}$.
 These lens spaces are still linearly independent under the more restrictive relation of spin rational homology cobordism, so applying Theorem~\ref{mainthm} gives the desired result.
 The last part of the claim follows from the well-known fact that the 2-bridge torus knots $T(2, p)$ ($p>1$ odd) are linearly independent in the knot concordance group. \end{proof}

 In Corollary~\ref{2bridgecor}, we did not use the fact that Theorem~\ref{mainthm} produces a \textit{spin} rational homology cobordism.
-Spin rational homology cobordisms can be studied via Floer-theoretic techniques such as involutive Heegaard Floer homology \cite{hendricksmanolescu}.
-In~\cite{irvingmatt}, a systematic method is presented for obstructing spin rational homology cobordisms between linear combinations of Seifert fibered integer homology spheres.\footnote{As written,~\cite{irvingmatt} only obstructs integer homology cobordism between such 3-manifolds, but the methods of that paper carry over without change to spin rational homology cobordism.} This is especially useful since the Brieskorn spheres $\Sigma(p, q, r)$ (with $p$, $q$, and $r$ positive and coprime) arise naturally as Seifert solids of the following twist-spin 2-knots: \begin{enumerate} \item $\Sigma(p, q, r)$ is the $p$-fold branched cover of the torus knot $T(q, r)$, and hence (by~\cite{zeeman}) is a Seifert solid for the $p$-twist spin of $T(q, r)$ \item $\Sigma(p, q, r)$ is the double branched cover of the Montesinos knot of type $k(p, q, r)$ (see the notation of \cite[Section 1]{saveliev}), and hence (by~\cite{zeeman}) is a Seifert solid for the 2-twist spin of $k(p, q, r)$ \end{enumerate} Note that in general, the $p$-twist spin of $T(q, r)$ is not the same as the 2-twist spin of $k(p, q, r)$.
-(See~\cite{gordon}, \cite{plotnick2}.)
-We thus immediately obtain:
+Spin rational homology cobordisms can be studied via Floer-theoretic techniques such as involutive Heegaard Floer homology; see \cite{hendricksmanolescu, hendricksmanolescuzemke}.
+Using this, in~\cite{irvingmatt} a systematic method is presented for obstructing spin rational homology cobordisms between linear combinations of Seifert fibered integer homology spheres.
+This is especially useful since the Brieskorn spheres $\Sigma(p, q, r)$ (with $p$, $q$, and $r$ positive and coprime) arise naturally as Seifert solids of the following twist-spun 2-knots: \begin{enumerate} \item $\Sigma(p, q, r)$ is the $p$-fold branched cover of the torus knot $T(q, r)$, and hence (by~\cite{zeeman}) is a Seifert solid for the $p$-twist spin of $T(q, r)$ \item $\Sigma(p, q, r)$ is the double branched cover of the pretzel knot $P(p, q, r)$, and hence (by~\cite{zeeman}) is a Seifert solid for the 2-twist spin of $P(p, q, r)$ \end{enumerate} Note that in general, the $p$-twist spin of $T(q, r)$ is not the same as the 2-twist spin of $P(p, q, r)$; see~\cite{gordon, plotnick2}.